aseguragonzalez/backend-challenge/docs/README.md

 ### Consistency

-Third parties could fail during the assistance request process.
-This could be due to the third party's server being down or the third party's inability to handle the request.
-Fallback mechanisms and retry policies are potential improvements to address this problem.
+Third-party services may fail during the assistance request process.
+This could be due to server downtime or an inability to process the request.
+Implementing fallback mechanisms and retry policies can mitigate this issue.

 ### Performance

-Third parties may respond slowly to assistance requests.
-This could be due to an overloaded server or the third party's inability to handle the request on time.
-A timeout mechanism and/or a separate thread could mitigate this, handling the third party's response so the bot can continue.
+Third-party services may respond slowly to assistance requests due to server overload or processing delays.
+A timeout mechanism and/or a separate thread to handle third-party responses can prevent the bot from being blocked.

 ### Scalability

-The product team may require more channels and, therefore, more third parties.
-As a consequence, the solution must be able to scale to handle additional third parties.
-A modular architecture could facilitate this by allowing new third parties to be added easily without affecting the existing ones.
+The product team may require support for additional communication channels, leading to the integration of more third-party services.
+Consequently, the solution must be scalable to accommodate these additions.
+A modular architecture can facilitate this by allowing new third-party services to be integrated without affecting existing ones.

-The volume of assistance requests could increase over time.
-Therefore, a distributed architecture that uses multiple instances to handle them in parallel could address this problem.
+As the volume of assistance requests grows, a distributed architecture using multiple instances to handle requests in parallel can improve scalability.

-### Idempotency

-An error in the bot could cause the same assistance request to be sent multiple times.
-This could be addressed by ensuring that each request is not processed multiple times.

 ## Evaluated options

 ### Option 1: Call directly the third party API

-This is the most straightforward approach, where the bot directly calls the third party's API through our internal API.
-The bot will be blocked until the third party responds.
+This is the simplest approach, where the bot directly calls the third-party API via an internal API.
+However, this approach blocks the bot until the third-party service responds.

 ```mermaid
 sequenceDiagram